-For purposes of this guideline, "alternative risk transfer mechanism" refers to an arrangement allowing for the transfer of insurance risks to the capital markets.
-Such an arrangement does not necessarily require that the financial institution resort to reinsurance.
-These mechanisms can take a variety of forms, such as the securitization of policy liabilities or the issuance of disaster bonds, and they can be highly complex; several of them involve the creation of dedicated entities, also referred to as "Special Purpose Entities" or sociétés ad hoc (SAH).2 Given the particular nature of alternative risk transfer mechanisms, they may exacerbate certain traditional reinsurance risks.
+For purposes of this guideline, "alternative risk transfer mechanism" refers to an arrangement allowing for the transfer or mitigation of insurance risks to the capital markets.
+Such an arrangement does not without necessarily require that the financial institution resort resorting to reinsurance.
+These mechanisms can take a variety of forms Such arrangements primarily involve a transfer of risk to the capital markets, such as the securitization of policy liabilities or the issuance of disaster bonds, and they can be highly complex; several of them involve the creation of dedicated entities, also referred to as "Special Purpose Entities" or sociétés ad hoc (SAH).
+Given the particular nature of alternative risk transfer mechanisms, they may exacerbate certain traditional reinsurance risks.

 Transactions carried out by insurers that do not cover insurance risks are not addressed in this guideline.
-For example, such transactions may involve reinsurance that only covers financial risks (sometimes referred to as financial reinsurance), interest rate hedging risks or financial market risks.3 Similarly, activities related to assumed reinsurance are not subject to this guideline.
+For example, such transactions may involve reinsurance that only covers financial risks (sometimes referred to as financial reinsurance), interest rate hedging risks or financial market risks.
+Similarly, activities related to assumed reinsurance are not subject to this guideline.

 Accordingly, the use of the generic term "reinsurance" in this guideline refers to reinsurance ceded and alternative risk transfer mechanisms related to insurance risks.